Kyohei-Sakai/Gemini/README.md

 ## What is the `Gemini`?

-`Gemini` is rich scroll animation framework for iOS, written in Swift.
+`Gemini` is rich scroll based animation framework for iOS, written in Swift.
 You can easily use `GeminiCollectionView`, which is a subclass of `UICollectionView`.

 It enables you to make multiple animation which has various and customizable properties, and moreover can create your own custom scroll animation.